-I am currently CoNTRoL’s lab manager and a practicum student at the Marcus Autism Center’s Educational Science Research Core.
-As an undergraduate, I was a research assistant for two years each at Hertzog Adult Cognition Lab and CoNTRoL, where I completed my thesis as a part of UROP’s Research Option on narrative persuasion.
-I had also led a team of undergraduates with Dr. Cara Appel-Silbaugh on an ethnographic study of underrepresented majors at Tech; and Kelsey Merlo, a graduate student at Weiss Work Experience Lab, on an affective perception study.
-I intend to pursue graduate studies in social cognitive neuroscience.
+I am currently a Ph.D student in the Cognition & Brain Science program.
+The year prior I was CoNTRoL’s lab manager and a practicum student at the Marcus Autism Center’s Educational Science Research Core.
+As an undergraduate, I was a research assistant for two years at CoNTRoL, where I completed my thesis on narrative persuasion as a part of UROP’s Research Option.

-Beyond psychological research, I maintain multiple graphic design blogs and am learning to expand my skills to motion graphics.
+Beyond psychological research, I maintain multiple graphic design blogs and am learning to expand my portfolio to motion graphics.
 I am also learning programming languages for data analysis and web design.

 Social cognitive neuroscience, social working memory, theory of mind, mentalizing network, default mode network.

 Williams-Walls Life Science Award, April 2017